 You may begin putting weight on your leg immediately after surgery, depending on your doctor's preferences and the strength of your bone.
 You may need a walker, cane, or crutches for the first few days or weeks until you become comfortable enough to walk without assistance.

-You can expect some pain and discomfort for at least a week after surgery.
+You can expect some pain and discomfort for several weeks after surgery.
 Your doctor may prescribe pain medicine, if needed.

 Many types of pain medication are available to help control pain, including opioids, nonsteroidal anti-inflammatory drugs (NSAIDs) and local anesthetics.
 Treating pain with medications can help you feel more comfortable, which will help your body heal faster and recover from surgery faster.